cashubtc/cashu-feni/README.md

 ## From source

 These steps will help you installing cashu-feni from source.

-Please install the cashu client using ```pip install cashu```
+This project has two parts, a Cashu command line wallet and a mint.

 ### Requirements